rueckstiess/covid-19/README.md

 If you'd like to create your own charts (they can also be embedded in websites) or dashboards, I can send you an invitation to the MongoDB Atlas project.

-## Data

-The data is currently imported once daily with a manual script that I run.
-The data is stored in a MongoDB Atlas cluster and used as a data source for the dashboard.

-I'd like to add additional relevant datasets to get a comprehensive view of the situation unfolding.
-This can include additional information about the infections themselves (age, gender, other circumstances) as well as other secondary information that might be helpful and interesting in this context.
-I've already added a collection with population, area and density information at a country level.
-This allows for visualizations showing relative infection rates based on population.

 ## Links / Resources